The development of digital experiences that please the consumer is one of the major concerns of any CMO.

 With vast access to information and a wide range of possibilities, the consumer 4.0, as defined by Philip Kotler, gives preference to brands that offer the best experiences.

-That’s why the most efficient marketing efforts are those that get to engage this new public, creating a positive feeling that positions the brand on the top of the client’s mind.
+That’s why the most efficient marketing efforts are those that get to engage this new public, creating a positive feeling that positions the brand at the top of the client’s mind.

 To reach this goal, it is necessary to offer complete user experiences, delighting the audience since the first interaction.

-Product experience is one of the subsets in the user experience department.
-It aims at improving the part of the consumer’s journey that takes place within the product.
+Product experience, as one of the subsets in the user experience department, aims at improving the part of the consumer’s journey that takes place within the product.

 It is a concept already widely explored in the advertising world, especially for adding value to brands and products.